jaavier/decentralized-community/README.md

 6. Admins can use the `banUser` function to ban users from the community.
 7. Admins can assign roles to users using the `assignRole` function.
 8. Users can appeal decisions made against them by calling the `appealDecision` function.
+9. Use the `getAdmins` function to retrieve the list of admins in the community.
+10. Use the `getUsers` function to retrieve the list of users with a specific role.

 ## License